awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 ------

 + The second command pipes the `Hello World` string to the encrypt command and saves the result in the `$encrypted` variable\.

   The `--input` and `--output` parameters are required in all AWS Encryption CLI commands\.
 To indicate that input is being piped to the command \(stdin\), use a hyphen \(`-`\) for the value of the `--input` parameter\.
 To send the output to the command line \(stdout\), use a hyphen for the value of the `--output` parameter\.

-  To prevent the shell from misinterpreting the non\-ASCII characters in the encrypted message, this command the `--encode` parameter to Base64\-encode the output before returning it\.
+  The `--encode` parameter Base64\-encodes the output before returning it\.
+This prevents the shell from misinterpreting the non\-ASCII characters in the encrypted message\.

   Because this command is just a proof of concept, we omit the encryption context and suppress the metadata \(`-S`\)\.